MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetupWindowsAndConfigMgr.md

 ```

 ### -ForceWildcardHandling

-ForceWildcardHandling processes wildcard characters and may lead to unexpected behavior (not recommended).
-Can't be combined with **DisableWildcardHandling**.
+This parameter processes wildcard characters and may lead to unexpected behavior (not recommended).
+You can't combine it with **DisableWildcardHandling**.

 ```yaml
 Type: SwitchParameter